Sploder12/ADscript/README.md

 For example `ADD 0 foo foo` would be replaced with `NONE`.
 Optimizations should not change program execution but doing so is legal.
 Optimizations do not take into account previous or subsequent instructions.
 It works one at a time.

+The full optimizer will remove NONE instructions and shorten the following:
+MARKers that have no associated JUMPs (removes)
+VARs that are actually constants (removes and reruns peephole)
+adjacent EQUALS and NEQUALS (all but last is removed)
+JUMPs that skip instructions (all skipped instructions and the JUMP is removed)

 ### Using Registered Stuff